 The Consortium is currently comprised of:

 Students often come to the study of the Holocaust and genocide out of a sense of repulsion for these crimes against humanity and a lack of comprehension for how they occur in the first place.
-Students who complete this Certificate will think critically about how they wish to act in response to them—and will have taken their first concrete steps to do so.
-They will be able to design and execute works of academic scholarship or academically informed creative work that addresses multi-disciplinary problems in the field of Holocaust Studies in terms of both an integrative approach and its public application in education, lifelong learning, outreach, and/or global citizenship.
+Students who complete this Certificate will be able to design and execute works of academic scholarship and/or academically informed works designed for a wider audience that address multidisciplinary problems in the field of Holocaust Studies in terms of both an integrative approach and its public application in education, lifelong learning, outreach, and/or global citizenship.

 - Knowledge: Mastery of knowledge of the “big questions” of the Holocaust and genocide studies.

 - Interconnectedness & Contextualization: Understanding the scope of the Holocaust and genocide studies and the relations between aspects of it.

 - Research: The ability to conduct interdisciplinary research in Holocaust and genocide studies.

 - Interdisciplinarity: The ability to think about the Holocaust and genocide studies across disciplinary lines.

 - Analytic & Creative Synthesis: Ability to analyze and synthesize evidence about the Holocaust and genocide studies.

 - Communication: The ability to communicate clearly and effectively to diverse audiences.

 - Application & Relevance: The ability to apply what is learned about the Holocaust and genocide studies in diverse contemporary ethical and political contexts.